Illness and medical evidence

 Long-term medical conditions or serious problems affecting academic performance

 If your academic performance is seriously affected by long-term or recurring illness, at any time during your programme of study, especially in the period leading up to or during the examination period, you must obtain a medical report from your GP or Consultant at the time of illness.
-The procedure for obtaining a certificate is outlined in the University’s Learning and Teaching Handbook.
+You are responsible for gathering this evidence, including paying any fees that may be charged by your doctor.

 Such evidence needs to be submitted each year if you wish your condition to be taken into account in reviewing your performance in the examinations.
-It is not realistic to ask Boards of Examiners to bring forward such information from year to year: they are not in a position to know what is and is not current information, and to bring forward out-dated information would contravene the Data Protection Act.
+It is not realistic to ask Boards of Examiners to bring forward such information from year to year: they are not in a position to know what is and is not current information.
 Information supplied in connection with the admissions process or at registration similarly needs to be restated specifically for the Board of Examiners if you believe that it may be relevant to your performance in the examinations.

 Students with long-term medical conditions affecting their studies are expected to approach DUSSD for an assessment of need.
 If appropriate, DUSSD will request adjustments (such as examination concessions) that aim to mitigate the effects of the condition.
 In reality there are very few cases in which long-term medical conditions can reasonably be taken into account retrospectively by the Board of Examiners, because it is not fair or safe for anyone to guess how a given student might have performed if unaffected by them.